Thomas55555/husqvarna_automower/README.md

 7. After authorizing the integration the browser will show the my Home Assistant redirect link to link this account.
 Click on **Link Account**.

 8. Confirm successful connection of mower and assign to an HA area if desired.

 ### Camera Sensor

-The camera entity is disabled by default.
-The camera entity will plot the current coordinates and location history of the mower on a user provided image.
-To configure the entity you need to upload your desired map image and determine the coordinates of the top left corner and the bottom right corner of your selected image.

-The camera entity is configured via the configure option on the integration.
-To enter the coordinates, ensure that they are in Signed Degree format and separated by a comma for example: `40.689209,-74.044661`

-You can then provide the path to the image you would like to use for the map and mower.
-This has been tested with the PNG format, other formats may work.
-The `.../resources/map_image.png` default image is over written when the integration is updated, store the custom image in another location.

-### Camera Sensor